ricky26/OIBDev/release/README.txt

 This package is software provided by the iDroid Project.
 See our website at http://www.idroidproject.org/.

+This notice applies to all versions of oibdev.sys, loadibec.exe, oibc.exe and syringe.dll distributed in this package.

 These programs is free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or